jacobrosenthal/pca10059-bootloaded/readme.md

 ## to get the stock bootlaoder back if you lost it

-Youll need a jlink programmer and the tagconnect spring connector.
+Youll need a jlink programmer and the tagconnect spring connector (but you would have probably needed that to remove the bootloader in the first place).

 * download [7853.pca10059_bootloader_mbr_v1.0.1.hex](https://devzone.nordicsemi.com/f/nordic-q-a/40924/how-can-i-restore-the-original-bootloader-of-a-pca10059)
 * download [nrfjprog](https://www.nordicsemi.com/Software-and-tools/Development-Tools/nRF-Command-Line-Tools)